 How much does a $100,000 business loan cost?

-The cost ultimately depends on your APR and loan term.
-Standard business loans and lines of credit may have an APR of 7% to 100%.
-Short-term business options like merchant cash advances (MCAs), invoice factoring and invoice financing all have higher rates, which make them a more expensive — if quicker — choice.
+The cost of a $100K business loan ultimately depends on your APR and loan term.
+Standard business loans and lines of credit may have APRs ranging from around 7% to 100%.
+Short-term financing options like MCAs, invoice factoring and invoice financing all have higher rates, which make them a more expensive — if quicker — choice.

 Business loan calculator